Alternative expression for the maximum potential intensity of tropical cyclones: Response to the reviewers

 Dear Editors,

-Thank you for your consideration of our work {\it {\textquotedblleft}Alternative expression for the maximum potential intensity of tropical cyclones{\textquotedblright}}, of which a major revision we are now resubmitting.
-We are grateful for this opportunity to further clarify our arguments while addressing the rigorous criticisms and insightful suggestions from our two reviewers.
+Thank you for your consideration of our work {\it {\textquotedblleft}Alternative expression for the maximum potential intensity of tropical cyclones{\textquotedblright}}, which we are now re-submitting having carefully addressed our reviewers' additional comments.